Ethan13310/ECS/README.md

 // Get the Entity name
 entity.getName(); // or world.getEntityName(entity);

-// Check whether the Entity is enabled or not entity.isEnabled(); // or world.isEntityEnabled(entity);
+// Check whether the Entity is enabled entity.isEnabled(); // or world.isEntityEnabled(entity);

-// Check whether the Entity is valid or not entity.isValid(); // or world.isEntityValid(entity);
+// Check whether the Entity is valid entity.isValid(); // or world.isEntityValid(entity);

 // Compare two Entities